THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Too many ladies stay in abusive relationships when they should be bolting for the door.
 If your man hits you, shoves you, or is in any way out of bounds physically, you need to bail immediately!

 No, it wasn’t just a one-time thing, and who cares how sorry he is.

 Don’t ever let anyone abuse you.
-Really, you shouldn’t be with anyone you even think about physically abusing.
+Really, no man should be with anyone he even thinks about physically abusing.

 Do the right thing and learn the signs of potential physical abuse so you can kill a relationship before it even has a chance.

 Mental abuse is equally damaging.
 Being constantly put down or manipulated can take you away from everything you truly deserve in life.

 Never let anyone take that away from you.
 Don’t even ask should I break up with him if abuse is in the picture.

 Thank you… next!